MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/4-build-github-action.md

     :::image type="content" source="../media/4-build-github-action/action-file-name.png" alt-text="GitHub Action file name text box" border="true" lightbox="../media/4-build-github-action/action-file-name.png":::

-1. Select the **:::no-loc text="Start commit":::** button, select the **:::no-loc text="Commit directly to the `main` branch":::** radio button, and select **:::no-loc text="Commit new file":::** to save the Action file.
+1. Select the **:::no-loc text="Start commit":::** button, select the **:::no-loc text="Commit directly to the `main` branch":::** radio button, and select **:::no-loc text="Commit new file":::** to save the workflow file.

 ## Trigger a build

-You've finished creating the "build" action for your CI/CD pipeline.
+You've finished creating the build workflow for your CI/CD pipeline.
 The Marketing department wants to start a campaign to better track discount code usage.
 With this feature, Marketing can better understand which discount codes are most effective in boosting sales.
 To support this feature, make the following changes in the `main` branch:

 1. Select the **:::no-loc text="Code":::** tab in your fork of the repository.
 1. Edit the *:::no-loc text="src/Services/Coupon/Coupon.API/Controllers/CouponController.cs":::* file by clicking the pencil (edit) icon.
 In the *:::no-loc text="CouponController.cs":::* file, replace the comment `// Add LogInformation call` with the following code: